 Common HVAC Issues

-HVAC systems have a few motors, at least one to run the compressor, one to run the condenser fan, and another to run the indoor blower.
+HVAC systems have a few motors, at least one to run the compressor, one to run the outdoor fan, and another to run the indoor blower.
 If any of these motors malfunction the system will not operate properly.

 HVAC systems operate with refrigerant in a closed-loop system.
 In theory, the amount of refrigerant in the system should remain constant for the life of the system.
-However, if a leak develops somewhere in the refrigerant loop, refrigerant will be lost and the system will transfer heat less effectively.
+If, however, a leak develops somewhere in the refrigerant loop, refrigerant will be lost and the system will transfer heat less effectively.
 Finding the leak, repairing the leak, and replacing lost refrigerant is necessary to bring the system back to its full operating potential.

 An HVAC system should distribute heating & cooling evenly throughout a house.
 If it’s not the duct system is likely damaged or poorly designed.
 Stan’s is equipped to analyze, repair, and rebuild duct systems to increase efficiency and effectiveness.
-Learn more about our expert airflow testing and ductwork repair services.Learn more about our expert ductwork sealing and repair services!
+Learn more about our expert airflow testing and ductwork repair services.